 TV Tech 101

 To understand why MicroLED is such a big deal, we need a quick refresher on how modern-day TVs work: Presently, what we call LED TVs are really LCD panels with a bunch of LED lights behind them.
-LCD screens can’t make their own light, so it’s necessary to shine a light behind them in order to get a picture.
+LCD screens can’t make their own light, so it’s necessary to shine a light behind them to get a picture.

 The reason OLED TVs get such great reviews is that OLED panels are what we call an “emissive display” technology.
 Each pixel in an OLED screen makes its own light, no backlights necessary.
 The advantages of an emissive display like OLED are perfect black levels, excellent color, and near-perfect off-angle viewing.
 In other words, OLED is excellent at everything that LCD/LED TVs are not.